ariel-logos/ElfyLab/_posts/2023-12-16-save-your-ui-2.md

 </div>
 <br>
 <ol start="6">
-	<li>You now want to browse the column on the left of the window and go through the list of addresses one by one (single click to select) while paying attention at the "preview" box at the bottom of the window.</li>
+	<li>You now want to browse the column on the left of the window and go through the list of addresses one by one (single click to select) while paying attention to the "preview" box at the bottom of the window.</li>
 	<li>What you are looking for is the address that will show in the preview the application/game rendered without the UI elements you prepared in step 0.
 So something like the example below on the left as opposed to the right one.</li>
 </ol>
 <div class="custom-image-container-centered">